-If you don’t have a Pay As You Go pack or if you’ve already used up the allowances included, you’ll pay EE’s standard rates for Pay As You Go.
-At present, EE charges the following on their Pay As You Go tariff:
+If you don’t have a Pay As You Go pack or if you’ve already used up the allowances included in your pack, you’ll pay EE’s standard Pay As You Go rates.
+At present, EE charges the following rates on their Pay As You Go tariff:

 |Calls to Special Rate Numbers||44p/minute access charge